Midnapore: Cultural distinctiveness

 Life, in general, is slow-paced in Midnapore, as a sort of tribute to the mofussil provincial heart of the city.
 Midnaporeans in general are laid-back and friendly.
 It is not uncommon for shops to open late and to close during the hours of the afternoon in the hotter months of the year.
 Also shops can close for tea and sporting events such as cricket and World Cup football.
 Tea-shops and paan-stalls abound and there is a high concentration of mishtir dokaan (sweet-shops).
-Here you can find one of the very notable sweets in Bengal – 'Khirayer Gogjaa'.Adda or Bengali gossip is prevalent and widely enjoyed.
+Here you can find one of the very notable sweets in Bengal – 'Khirayer Gogjaa'.
+Adda or Bengali gossip is prevalent and widely enjoyed.

-The native local Odia dialect is termed as Midnapori Odia.
+The local Odia dialect is termed as Midnapori Odia.
 The local dialect of Bengali is different from standard Kolkata pronunciation and though not as Odia-centric as the dialects of Contai and Dantan, but shows similarities with Odia.
 Speech is very informal and the talebossho, murdhenoshho, and dontesho are often pronounced differently from the standardised West Bengal dialect.

 A significant fraction of the population of the undivided district descended from Vaishnavites – the followers of Shri Chaitanya – although they follow the rituals and caste system of mainstream Hinduism now.
-Odia people of Midnapore are native of the place and merged with migrant Bengalis during British occupation to form a unique culture.
-In fact, since the area was part of Odisha earlier, it is better described as a mix of Bengali and Odia culture.
+Since at certain points in history some parts of the area was under Odisha based rulers, it is better described as a mix of Bengali and Odia culture.
 There are Marwari and Bhojpuri speakers and a number of speakers of Hindi in the town as well.
 Many of the Muslims of the town speak in a pidgin dialect with a mixture of Bengali, Hindi, Urdu, and Bhojpuri words.